Claire Wade

 Photo: Keiron Tovell

 Claire Wade is the winner of the Good Housekeeping Novel Competition and author of The Choice.
 She was bed bound for six years with severe ME, trapped in a body that wouldn't do what she wanted.
-She now writes about women who want to break free from the constraints of their lives, a subject she's deeply familiar with.
+She now writes about people who want to break free from the constraints of their lives, a subject she's deeply familiar with.

 Comments are closed.